Investigating machine moral judgement through the Delphi experiment

 Nathan Schneider,

-and Amir Zeldes
+Amir Zeldes

 Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)